lauralwd/lauras_phylogeny_wf/README.md

 ## Overview
 ### requirements
 To do this workflow, you need a linux environment like a linux computer, MacOS, or the 'windows sublayer for linux'.
 Second, you need the `conda` or `miniconda` framework for installing bioinformatics software.
+Install all required software as detailed in the conda environment included in this repository like so: `conda env create -f ./envs/conda-env-jalview.yaml`.
 Third, you need one sequence or sequence ID you are interested in.

 ### steps